kehribar/tinyTouche/README.md

 	- Run the training program, follow the orders ,how many classes needed, how many samples required for each sample, and this program generates the training file for you.
-	- Generate the model using this training file by using 'svm-easy train.svm' command